wimalopaan/opentx/README.md

 ## Powering by 2S Li-Po/Li-ion/18650

 FlySky i6X is officially rated for up to 6V.
-Running anything above may damage your radio.
+Running anything above will damage your radio.

 ## Mode 1 & Mode 3 radios